Covert operation: Risks

 This stress may be instrumental in the development of drug or alcohol abuse in some agents.
 They are more prone to the development of an addiction as they suffer greater stress than other police, they are isolated, and drugs are often very accessible.
 Police, in general, have very high alcoholism rates compared to most occupational groups, and stress is cited as a likely factor.
 The environment that agents work in often involves a very liberal exposure to the consumption of alcohol, which in conjunction with the stress and isolation could result in alcoholism.

 There can be some guilt associated with going undercover due to betraying those who have come to trust the officer.
 This can cause anxiety or even, in very rare cases, sympathy with those being targeted.
 This is especially true with the infiltration of political groups, as often the agent will share similar characteristics with those they are infiltrating like class, age, ethnicity or religion.
 This could even result in the conversion of some agents.

 The lifestyle led by undercover agents is very different compared to other areas in law enforcement, and it can be quite difficult to reintegrate back into normal duties.
-Agents work their own hours, they are removed from direct supervisory monitoring, and they can ignore the dress and etiquette rules.
-So resettling back into the normal police role requires the shedding of old habits, language and dress.
+Agents work their own hours, they are removed from direct supervisory monitoring, and they can ignore dress and etiquette rules.
+Resettling into the normal police role requires the shedding of old habits, language and dress.
 After working such free lifestyles, agents may have discipline problems or exhibit neurotic responses.
-They may feel uncomfortable, and take a cynical, suspicious or even paranoid world view and feel continually on guard.
+They may feel uncomfortable and take a cynical, suspicious or even paranoid world view and feel continually on guard.

-Other risks include capture, death and torture.